Key Takeaways

 Enhanced Functionality

-Widespread faucets offer additional control over water temperature and flow with separate hot and cold handles.
-Adjust the temperature and flow rate easily to suit your preference.
+Widespread faucets offer additional control with separate hot and cold handles.
+Adjust the temperature and flow rate easily to suit your preferences.

 Variety in Design

-Widespread faucets are available in various designs, styles and finishes allowing you to choose one that complements your bathroom décor.
+These faucets are available in a wide variety of designs, styles and finishes allowing you to choose one that complements your bathroom décor.

 Considerations